hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 4. After roughly five minutes, the cloud protection store was completely created based on response of the following `GET /data-services/async-operations` [API](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/openapi/data-services-public-v1beta1/operation/GetAsyncOperation/) as shown in the figure below.

-> ***Note:*** that I used a set of selection parameters in t﻿he below figure to summarize the information from this task:
+> ***Note:*** that I used a set of selection parameters in the below figure to summarize the information from this task:
 >
 > ```shellsession
 > GET /data-services/v1beta1/async-operations/{{taskId}}/select=associatedResources,createdAt,displayName,customerId,logMessages,progressPercent,state